Physical Address

 • Cracking: Excessive heat or detonation can cause the piston to develop cracks.
 These cracks can compromise the integrity of the piston, leading to loss of compression and potential engine failure.

-Assessing the Extent of Piston Damage
+Assessing The Extent Of Piston Damage

 Assessing the extent of piston damage is crucial to determine if it can be repaired or if replacement is necessary.
 Understanding the severity of the damage allows for an informed decision on the most effective course of action for engine maintenance.